Mar 22, 2026 9 min read

 The structure changes per language

-The Laravel layout above is specific to Laravel.
-The principle, keep feature code together — applies everywhere, but how it looks depends on the language and framework.
+The folder layout above is specific to Laravel.
+The underlying idea — keep feature code together — applies elsewhere, but what it looks like depends on the language and framework.

-Some frameworks don’t give you much choice.
-Next.js ties the folder structure to the router, you put files where the framework expects them, not where the principle would suggest.
+Some frameworks don’t give you much room to choose.
+Next.js ties folder structure to routing, so you largely put files where the framework expects them.
 In those cases I just follow the framework.
-Imposing a feature-grouping structure on top of a convention-driven one creates more friction than it removes.
+Trying to impose a different organizational structure on top of a convention-driven one usually creates more friction than it removes.
+The idiomatic way is the right way.

 In Go, there are no classes.
-The unit of organization is the package, and Go has its own conventions around naming and exported identifiers.
+The unit of organization is the package, and Go has its own conventions around naming and visibility.

 internal/